sungjin70/vue-scoped-store/README.md

 ### Basic Usage

-As the purpose of the vue-scoped-store is to make it easy for Vue developers to use state-sharing, this library does not require learning any new concepts to use.
+As the purpose of the ScopedStore is to make it easy for Vue developers to use state-sharing, this library does not require learning any new concepts to use.
 <br />
 With only a few simple example codes, You can understand how this library works and how to use it.